Fairhope Dental Health for Kids

 Believe it or not, tooth decay can occur as soon as nursing years.
-This condition is called the baby bottle tooth decay.
-The gums and teeth of your baby is at risk when it is in constant contact with sugars that are present in the breast milk, formulas, fruit juices and plain water with sugar.
-The sugars in these substances stay in the babies' mouths for a long time.
+This condition is called baby bottle tooth decay.
+The gums and teeth of your baby are at risk when it is in constant contact with sugars that are present in the breast milk, formula, fruit juices, and plain water with sugar.
+The sugars in these substances stay in the babies’ mouths for a long time.
 Afterwards, bacteria feed on the sugar deposits and they eventually damage the gums and teeth.
 Tooth decay can cause pain and discomfort to children.
-More so, it can cause the misalignment of permanent which grow some years later.
+More so, it can cause the misalignment of permanent which grows some years later.

 When toddlers grow into preschoolers, another threat that comes their way is early teeth loss.
-While tooth decay is a primary reason for this, small accidents during a rough play also make children loose one or a couple of teeth.
-Just like the above-mentioned, this can result to misaligned teeth.
+While tooth decay is a primary reason for this, small accidents during rough play also make children lose one or a couple of teeth.
+Just like the above-mentioned, this can result in misaligned teeth.
 If the positioning of the concerned teeth is not corrected, the condition can lead to related dental joint problems.